rsubtil/controller_icons/README.md

 ## Installation

-The minimum Godot version is 3.5.
-Versions for 3.4 and upcoming 4.0 will be made soon.
+The minimum Godot version is 3.3, but has been tested successfully on 3.4 and 3.5.
+Support for the upcoming 4.0 will be available later on.

 Download this repository and copy the `addons` folder to your project root directory.